What Are Business Grants & Are They Taxable?

 In short, finding and applying for grants isn’t like getting a business loan, which can be done in as little as a few minutes.
 Instead, expect to plan, put in the work, and wait a potentially long time to receive funds — if, of course, you’re selected.

-How To Find & Get A Small Business Grant
+How To Find & Get Small Business Grants

 While the process for obtaining a grant can be lengthy, there are some ways that you can shorten the process.
 One easy way is to turn to the internet to research and find grants that are a suitable match for your business.